The Homity Trust

 Overview

 The Homity Trust was founded in 2013 by Ella Macpherson and Justine Cobb with a mission to provide “a more personal approach to giving to those who need it most in and around Brighton.”
-Over 12 years of operation, the Trust has provided more than 600 small grants to registered community causes across Sussex, with total income of £24,135 and expenditure of £111,572 in their most recent financial year.
+The Trust has provided small grants to registered community causes across Sussex, with total income of £29,373 and expenditure of £104,714 in their latest reported financial year.
 The Trust operates with a clear philosophy: small grants can make BIG differences.
-They focus exclusively on supporting formally constituted and registered community organizations helping people experiencing financial hardship in Sussex, with particular recent emphasis on the cost of living crisis.
+They focus exclusively on supporting formally constituted and registered community organisations helping people experiencing financial hardship in Sussex, with particular emphasis on the cost of living crisis.
 The Trust distinguishes itself through its approachable, personal style and commitment to supporting smaller, local causes that larger funders might overlook.

 Funding Priorities